krjordan/fetchdoc-cli/README.md

 # FetchDoc CLI

-FetchDoc is a command-line tool that helps developers quickly access the documentation of any npm package.
-With a simple command, FetchDoc opens the official repository of the specified npm package in your default browser, allowing you to dive straight into the docs.
+FetchDoc is a command-line tool that assists developers in swiftly accessing the documentation of any npm package.
+With a straightforward command, FetchDoc either opens the official repository of the specified npm package in your default browser or displays the README content directly in your terminal, streamlining your journey into the docs.

 <!-- ![Demo GIF](path_to_demo_gif.gif) You can add a demo GIF here -->

 ## Features

 - **Quick Access**: Instantly open the official repository of any npm package.
-- **Display README**: Option to display the README content directly in the terminal.
+- **Display README in Terminal**: Instead of navigating to the browser, you can now view the README content directly in your terminal using the `-r` flag.
+- **Error Handling**: Improved error messages to guide you when things don't go as planned.
 - **Search Packages**: (Coming Soon) Search for npm packages by keywords.
 - **List Dependencies**: (Coming Soon) Display a list of dependencies for the given npm package.